-We had capital expenditures of approximately \$4.7, \$9.3 million and \$5.2 million for the years ended December 31, 2017, 2016 and 2015, respectively for purchases of equipment and conducting our construction in progress ("CIP") projects construction in connection with our business activities.
+We had capital expenditures of approximately \$9.3 million, \$4.6 million, and \$9.4 million for the years ended December 31, 2018, 2017 and 2016, respectively for purchases of equipment and conducting our CIP projects construction in connection with our business activities.

 In 2015, the Company formed a new subsidiary REIT Xinyi together with a 30% noncontrolling interest shareholder Xinyi Transportation and plans to construct a new manufacturing plant on a 206,667 square meters land, to produce concrete cutting machines and eco-friendly bricks for road pavement and building construction use.
-The project is expected to be fully completed by May 2019.
-As of December 31, 2017, the remaining capital commitment was approximately \$1.7 million for the related construction.
+The project was fully complete by December 31, 2018.